The Central Area is located on the south side of the city centre and is extremely well served by bus.

 Do you want to know when the next bus is coming?

-You can download the BusTracker application for your iPhone or android phone which will allow you to quickly check your bus times at home, at work or whilst on the move!
+You can download the Transport for Edinburgh App for your smartphone which will allow you to quickly check your bus times at home, at work or whilst on the move!

-BusTracker is only available for Lothian Buses and East Lothian Buses services.
+BusTracker is only available for buses operated by the Lothian Group and Edinburgh Trams.

 Night buses are run in the City Centre, as well as into East Lothian and Midlothian.
 Night Buses follow much of the same route as their daytime counterparts and therefore many areas are served by buses 24 hours a day.
 More information is available from Lothian Buses.